collocations.org

 Several governments have expressed the need for a cautious approach to the conflict.

-demonstrate, prove, show, suggest
+demonstrate, indicate, prove, show, suggest

 The incident proved the need for a continuing military presence in the area.